elestyle/elepay-ios-sdk/README.md

     ```ElePay.framework → ElepaySDK.xcframework, ElePay → ElepaySDK, ElePay → Elepay```
 * From v3.0.0, iOS 10 is no longer supported.
 * v3.1.1 add SPM (Swift Package Manager) support.
 NOTE: This version will not be released to Cocoapods, use v3.1.0 instead.
+* v4.0.0 is build by Xcode 14 (Swift 5.7), from this version, iOS 11 is no longer supported.
+Also Bitcode is no longer supported.